blackberry-garance/flowershow-app/docs/sidebar.md

 ---
 title: Sidebar Configuration
+description: Enable sidebar navigation that displays your site's structure and links to all pages.
 ---

-Flowershow allows you to enable a sidebar navigation that displays your site's structure and links to all pages.

 ## Enabling the Sidebar